 Factory and third-party warranty plans often include perks that can add peace of mind on the road.
 The following are some relatively common types of benefits:

-- Trip interruption benefits: If your car breaks down more than a certain distance from home, an auto warranty covers meals and lodging up to a certain amount of money and number of days.
+Trip interruption benefits: If your car breaks down more than a certain distance from home, trip interruption benefits cover meals and lodging up to a certain amount of money and number of days.

 While both factory and third-party plans usually come with these benefits, they’re often more comprehensive and long-lasting when found through a third party.
 Some other benefits you may find include concierge services, key fob repair and replacement, and total loss protection.